 The Holbrook area is situated in the high rainfall zone (+600mm) of southern NSW, with predominantly mixed farming enterprises.
 The farming operations in the area include wool, lamb, beef cattle, wheat and other grains and pasture seed.

-Holbrook Landcare has installed 3 weather stations in the area with the purpose of providing land managers with accurate, easily accessible, local data to enable more strategic management decisions on their farms.
+Holbrook Landcare has 3 weather stations in the area with the purpose of providing land managers with accurate, easily accessible, local data to enable more strategic management decisions on their farms.
 These weather stations now provide users with more accurate information on local soil water content and atmospheric conditions to assist with decisions regarding pasture management and fertilizer applications, therefore improving productivity, profitability and environmental outcomes.

 Previously, weather data for the Holbrook region was gauged from information out of Albury.
 Now landholders have access to accurate and constant data recording, enabling current, weekly and monthly weather reports to be generated.
 The weather stations upload information to the HLN website every 10 minutes via a Next G modem.
 From a touch of a button, users can easily access information in the field or at the office.
+To access weather station data go to the ‘Weather Stations’ page.

 This data will assist land managers with decision making around livestock, pasture and cropping management; setting grazing rotations, allocating livestock feed and supplements and could also be used as a tool to make decisions on the timing of N fertiliser application, re-sowing or pasture renovation.
 Access of real time weather station data is available through the HLN webpage or via any device with internet connection.
 We encourage you to jump on the website and have a look at the information provided.